argonautproject/data-query/pages/_includes/argo-diagnosticreport-intro.md

 The following are example usage scenarios for the Argonaut DiagnosticReport profile:

 -   Query for lab reports belonging to a Patient
--   Query for all patients who have had a specific lab test or panel available
--   Query for all patients with a lab test or panel issued by a particular provider
+-   Record a lab report for a specific Patient

 ##### Mandatory Data Elements and Terminology